| Document Number: | WG14 N1269 |

 The function creates a new thread

-executing func(arg)
+executing func(arg).

-to a value that uniquely identifies the
+If it succeeds it sets *thr to a value that uniquely identifies the

 newly created thread.
 The function does not return until the new thread has